- 1 hr ago 60% Covid Deaths In 'third Wave' Among Partially Or Completely Unvaccinated: Max Study

 Elephant foot yam has several nutritional and functional benefits.
 The gastrokinetic effect of this tuber corrects gastrointestinal disturbances, which is high during the monsoon season.

-Also, the phenolic compounds and flavonoids in suran improves the immunity so that our body can fight any infections prevalent during the monsoon.
+Also, the phenolic compounds and flavonoids in suran improve immunity so that our body can fight any infections prevalent during the monsoon.

 10. Ridge Gourd (Turai/Tori)